sgunonu/DataSafe/LabGuide100000.md

 - Click **Continue**.
 The wizard launches a data discovery job.
 - When the job is finished, notice that the **Detail** column reads **Data discovery job finished successfully**.
 - Click **Continue**.
 The **Sensitive Data Model: SDM1 page** is displayed.
-- Notice that you have the newly discovered sensitive column, AGE.
-Only newly discovered columns are displayed at the moment.
+- Notice that you have the newly discovered sensitive column, AGE. **Only newly discovered columns are displayed at the moment.**
 - **Expand all** of the nodes.
 - To view all of the sensitive columns in the sensitive data model, click **View all sensitive columns**.
 - You can toggle the view back and forth between displaying all of the sensitive columns or just the newly discovered ones.
 - Click **Exit**.

-## Part 6.
+## Part 7.
 Create a Sensitive Type and Sensitive Category with Oracle Data Safe

 ### **Step 1:**
 -	Navigate to the Oracle Data Safe Service Console
 - In the Oracle Data Safe Console, click the **Library** tab, and then click **Sensitive Types**.
-The Sensitive Types page is displayed.
-On this page you can view predefined sensitive types and manage your own sensitive types.
+On this page you can view` predefined sensitive types and manage your own sensitive types.
 <!-- Image-->
 - Scroll through the list and become familiar with the different sensitive types available.
 The list contains predefined sensitive types only.
 <!-- Image-->